RaspberryKitty1/VRC-OSC-Media-Companion/README.md

 * Total duration
 * Video Uploader

+> [!NOTE]
+>
+> The total duration may be inaccurate for livestreams.
+> I attempted to detect livestreams but it wasn’t working reliably, so I left it as-is.

 ✅ Sends a one-time update when the video is paused or stopped

 ✅ Automatically reconnects if the WebSocket server restarts